Finding the Right School 2015

 The Taft School

-Builds the whole person through an education that is academic, personal, and ethical.
-The motto is “not to be served but to serve.”
+Students from 33 states and 30 countries gather on the beautiful 220-acre campus of this coeducational boarding and day school.
+Taft prides itself on building the whole person through an education that is academic, personal, moral and ethical.
+The school’s motto is “not to be served but to serve.”

 The Unquowa School